Multi-Exit Kolmogorov-Arnold Networks: enhancing accuracy and parsimony: Materials and Methods

 \paragraph{Experimental details} For the 1D and 2D regression tasks, $n = 1000$ training and $n = 1000$ testing points were generated, with $\mathbf{x} \sim U\left([x_{\min},x_{\max}]^d\right)$ and $y$ generated from $\mathbf{x}$, without additional noise, according to the given equation.
 For the fits illustrated in Fig.~\ref{fig:overview}, $n = 1000$ training points and $n = 200$ testing points were used, as well as a single $G = 5$ grid, 30 optimization steps, KAN shape $[2, 3,2,1]$ and $w = [1,1,1]$.
 The Feynman Equations dataset used the same data generating process as the 1D and 2D regression tasks, but each exogenous variable's range was given by the range of values in the released AI Feynman dataset~\cite{udrescu2020ai}.
 For the dynamical systems experiments, data for each system was generated and split into training and testing folds following the procedure and parameters of Panahi~\emph{et al.}~\cite{PhysRevResearch.7.023037}.
+For training, a learning rate of 0.1 was used for both systems, and for the Ikeda map specifically, grid updates were not used and 50 optimization steps per grid resolution instead of 30 were used.
+Other training settings were unchanged from other experiments.
 The continual learning experiment used 100 samples per peak, a grid size of 20 without refinement or updates, 10 L-BFGS steps per phase, and all other settings at PyKAN defaults.
 Details for the three real-world datasets were covered in Sec.~\ref{subsec:results:real-world}.